NebulaServices/XenOS/docs/apps.md

     title: string; // Name of your package description?: string;
-    icon?: string; // Path to the icon
+    icon: string; // Path to the icon

     type: 'webview' | 'app' | 'process' | 'library';
     /*